Master of Arts in Kinesiology: Option Individualized Option in Pedagogical Studies (36 units):

 KIN 524 Analysis of Teaching in Physical Education (3)

 |Year 2 Spring||

 KIN 696 Research Methods & Statistical Analysis (3)

 * KIN 526 & 537 may be substituted, with instructor permission, for any of the above courses except KIN 524, 525, or 696.

 The two courses that are offered each term meet on the same night of the week from 6-10 PM.
 The first course meets for eight weeks with an additional two Saturday sessions scheduled in order to bring the total instruction time to 45 hours.
 The second course meets for the 2nd eight weeks of the semester with an additional two Saturday sessions scheduled to bring the total instruction time to 45 hours.
-Classes are offered on a rotating year basis so the group entering the program in Fall, 2016 will start with the Year 1 courses and then take the Year 2 courses the next year. courses the following year).
-In addition, students may start the program in Spring semester of any school year.
+Classes are offered on a rotating year basis so the group, entering the program in the Fall of even years, will start with the Year 1 courses and then take the Year 2 courses the following year).